Simple Failover continuously monitors your network servers, notifies you of any trouble, and redirects traffic to standby servers when needed.

 - Notification method "e-mail"

 All parts of the e-mail can be customized.
 SSL / TLS and SMTP authentication is fully supported.

 - Notification method "HTTP"

-Simple Failover will send the notification data via HTTP (GET or POST).
+Simple Failover will send the notification data via HTTP (GET, POST, or PUT).
 HTTP request content can be fully customized.
 Supports SSL and HTTP authentication

 Use this to trigger a script on a web-server to handle notification - for example an SMS / texting service.

 Use your own program or script to send the notification.

 It is possible to run executables (.exe) and batch (.bat) files directly, as well as most types of

 script languages through Windows Scripting Host (WSH) by executing "cscript.exe".